Tag Archives: parenting styles

 Acknowledge the Child’s Feelings

 What to do when your child has a favourite?
 Rather than fighting it, or feeling increasingly frustrated, accept the child is human and at that moment they just prefer the other parents’ attention.
 This doesn’t make you any less of a parent or mean your child loves you any less.
 Concentrate more on doing something enjoyable together.
 This isn’t about blaming your child, it’s great they have a good connection with the other parent, and sometimes you have to accept the relationship.
-Children seem to favour parents, daddy’s girls and mummies boys do exist, and it’s not a bad thing so don’t fight it. .
+Your child playing favourites may be natural, daddy’s girls and mummies boys do exist, and it’s not necessarily a bad thing so don’t fight it. .

 Work on any background issues such as stress or parenting style.